Vishnu1702/AIINDIAMAGAZINE/README.md

 A modern, responsive Progressive Web App (PWA) focused on AI and Startup news worldwide, with dedicated sections for Indian content.

+## ⚠️ Important: NewsAPI CORS Issue Fix

+**If you get a 426 CORS error when deploying**, this is because NewsAPI.org's free plan only works from localhost.
+We've implemented a serverless proxy solution - see [NEWSAPI_CORS_FIX.md](./NEWSAPI_CORS_FIX.md) for details.

 ## 🚀 Features

 ### News Sections